Peter O’Halloran Certificate of Excellence

 Each year the AMF Committee awards a number of medals to students at secondary levels.
 The number allocated is equivalent to at least a standard achieved by 1 in 10,000 Australian students.
-These are awarded on the judgement of the committee to students who are outstanding within their Australian state/country and within their year group.
+These are awarded on the judgement of the committee to students who are outstanding within their Australian state or country and within their year group.
 This is generally interpreted as meaning that no more than three such students can be deemed to be outstanding.
 If it is necessary to distinguish ties, including perfect scores, a second round of the competition shall be held, generally within six weeks of the main round.
-A Prize (see below), whose value will depend on such issues as sponsorship, is normally awarded to a medallist.
+A prize (see below), whose value will depend on such issues as sponsorship, is normally awarded to a medallist.

 Best in School